Skip to content

 Clone the VECTO Setup Pipeline Repository

-The template for the VECTO Setup pipeline repository lives in the acai-consulting GitHub organization:
+The VECTO Setup Pipeline Repository is hosted in the acai-solutions GitHub organization:

 Import it into your Azure DevOps project as follows: